Pre-algebra: Subjects

 Pre-algebra may include subjects from geometry, especially to further the understanding of algebra in applications to area and volume.

-Pre-Algebra may also include subjects from statistics to identify probability and interpret data.
+Pre-algebra may also include subjects from statistics to identify probability and interpret data.

-Proficiency in pre-algebra has been shown to be an indicator of college success.
-It can also be taught as a remedial course for college students.
+Proficiency in pre-algebra is an indicator of college success.
+It can also be taught as a remedial course for college students, particularly in community colleges.